ezinne-chukwueke/customer-analytics-revenue-dashboard/README.md

 ---

-## 📊 Dashboard Preview
+## 📊 Dashboard Overview

 ![Customer Analytics Dashboard](customer-analytics-revenue-dashboard.png)

 ## 🔍 Key Insights

-- The highest volume of customers comes from the female segment.
-- Female customers contributed the largest share of total revenue.
+- Female customers represent the largest customer segment and contribute the highest share of total revenue.
 - Elderly customers generated the highest revenue among all age groups.
 - Mall of Istanbul and Kanyon recorded the highest customer traffic.
 - Cash was the most frequently used payment method.